max0x7ba/atomic_queue/README.md

 `boost::lockfree::spsc_queue` uses the cheapest atomic load and store instructions, Its cross-core throughput doesn't get worse than its within-core throughput, but doesn't get any better.

 Only `OptimistAtomicQueue`/`OptimistAtomicQueueB` (atomic elements, statically/dynamically allocated buffers) demonstrate 1.5× or better cross-core throughput relative to its within-core throughput, in 1-producer-1-consumer (SPSC) mode only.
-These use the same algorithm with the same cheapest atomic load and store instructions as `boost::lockfree::spsc_queue` does, but demonstrate 10× greater throughput for that only because of higher implementation quality.
+These use the same algorithm with the same cheapest atomic load and store instructions as `boost::lockfree::spsc_queue` does, but benchmark 10× greater throughput for that only because of higher implementation quality

 Everything else bottlenecks cross-core throughput by using more and/or more expensive atomic instructions.
 E.g. it takes ~17 seconds to run the benchmarks using 4 CPUs in 2 cores, and ~25 seconds using 4 CPUs in 4 cores (AMD Ryzen 5825U).